openfga/openfga/docs/architecture/architecture.md

 ![internals](internals.svg)

-- The [`/store`](https://openfga.dev/api/service#/Stores/CreateStore) endpoints allow managing OpenFGA stores, which contain the authorization model + the data.
+- The [`/store`](https://openfga.dev/api/service#/Stores/CreateStore) endpoints allow managing OpenFGA stores, which contain the authorization m + the data.
 Stores can be used for isolating different applications, environments, or tenants.

 - The [`/authorization-models`](https://openfga.dev/api/service#/Authorization%20Models/WriteAuthorizationModel) endpoint allows writing new authorization models, which define the authorization policies.